thunderbird/android-knowledgebase-issues/README.md

 * We require all those who participate in this repo to agree and adhere to the [Mozilla Community Participation Guidelines](https://www.mozilla.org/about/governance/policies/participation/)
 * For Thunderbird Desktop SUMO KB Issues, see: https://github.com/thunderbird/knowledgebase-issues/
 * For Thunderbird Pro KB Issues, see: https://github.com/thunderbird/tbpro-knowledgebase-issues
+* For Thunderbird for iOS KB Issues see https://github.com/thunderbird/ios-knowledgebase-issues